woodsts/u-boot/doc/board/intel/minnowmax.rst

 is used, CONFIG_FSP_ADDR needs to be configured to 0xfffb0000 instead of the default value 0xfffc0000.

-If you want to change CONFIG_TEXT_BASE from the current value of ffe00000 you need to check a few other things.
-CONFIG_SYS_MONITOR_BASE should automatically update to be the same as CONFIG_TEXT_BASE but CONFIG_SYS_MONITOR_LEN may need to be adjusted too.
+If you want to change CONFIG_PPL_TEXT_BASE from the current value of ffe00000 you need to check a few other things.
+CONFIG_SYS_MONITOR_BASE should automatically update to be the same as CONFIG_PPL_TEXT_BASE but CONFIG_SYS_MONITOR_LEN may need to be adjusted too.
 It must cover the space from the start of U-Boot to the end of the RAM, since the 16-bit boot needs to be able to jump to U-Boot.
 See the end of arch/x86/lib/fsp1/fsp_car.S which